-Make the basic settings.
+1,2,3...
+1. Make the basic settings.
 Refer to Initial Settings in 3-1-1 Procedures.

-- 2. Keep the CX-Programmer connected online, right-click the EtherNet/IP Unit or built-in EtherNet/IP port in the PLC IO Table Dialog Box, and select Edit Unit Setup.
-Set the following in the CPU Bus Unit Setup Area from the FINS/UDP Tab Page of the Edit Parameters Dialog Box. - IP Address Conversion - FINS/UDP Port No. (Default: 9600) - IP Address List (Set only when the conversion method is set to IP address table.) - Dynamic Change of remote IP addresses - 3.
+- Keep the CX-Programmer connected online, right-click the EtherNet/IP Unit or built-in EtherNet/IP port in the PLC IO Table Dialog Box, and select Edit Unit Setup.
+Set the following in the CPU Bus Unit Setup Area from the FINS/UDP Tab Page of the Edit Parameters Dialog Box. - Use of FINS/UDP (CS1W/CJ1W-EIP21S only): Set this to use FINS/ UDP services. - IP Address Conversion - FINS/UDP Port No. (Default: 9600) - IP Address Table (Set only when the conversion method is set to IP address table.) - · Dynamic Change of remote IP addresses - 3.
 Select Transfer to PLC from the PLC Menu and click the Yes Button.
-The setting data will be transferred to the CPU Bus Unit System Setup Area in the CPU Unit. - 4.
+The setting data will be transferred to the nonvolatile memory of the EtherNet/IP Unit or built-in EtherNet/IP port. - 4.
 Make the routing table settings and transfer them to each PLC.
 (See note.)
 Set the routing tables with CX-Integrator, and transfer it to each PLC. - 5.
 Create a ladder program that includes the SEND(090), RECV(098), and CMND(490) instructions.